Systems Design ● Case studies

 Definition

-The identification of key components of the product’s technical and business environments and the definition how they will interact with one another through the use of system models.
+Systems design is the identification of key components of a product’s technical and business environment and the requirements for how they will interact with one another.
+This is documented through the use of a system model▸.

 A system model has no set resolution or level of detail.
-It shows whatever is necessary for the extended product team to make decisions about product requirements, resolve critical issues, and strategically plan for the future.
+It shows whatever is necessary for the extended product team to make decisions about product requirements, resolve critical issues, and strategically plan for future development.

-A system model is a combination of familiar design visualization tools: user journeys, functional flows, data diagrams, and informational architectures.
-A complete system model includes user motivations, current business processes, external factors, and products and services your product must integrate with but over which you may have no control.
+A system model utilizes familiar design visualization tools as necessary: user journeys, functional flows, data diagrams, and informational architectures.
+A complete system model includes user motivations, current business processes, external business and social factors, and products and services your product must integrate with but over which you may have no control.

 Case studies